lametric/Documentation/reference-docs/device-discovery.rst

 1. Cloud API
 -------------

-To get the local IP address of the LaMetric Time device do these steps:
+To get the local IP address of the LaMetric device do these steps:

 1. Login to LaMetric Cloud
 2. Get list of user's devices